A comfortable campervan mattress is a key to catching a good night’s sleep. This is especially true for anyone living in a van full-time like we do.

 Choosing the Right Bed

-Before you decide on a camper van mattress, you’ll first need to figure out what type of bed to purchase.
+Before you decide on a camper van mattress, you’ll first need to figure out what the best campervan beds are for your home on wheels..
 There are many styles to choose from, including tabletop beds, slider beds, and even drawbridge beds!

 The style of bed you put into your van conversion may determine which mattress to buy, especially if you need something lightweight, inflatable, or easy to store.